 If you have not yet subscribed to any delivery services, now’s the time.
-Make sure you are added to the list of service providers on the delivery apps and remember to promote your food delivery option on your website and your social media pages.
+Make sure you are added to the list of service providers on the delivery apps.
+Also, remember to promote your food delivery option on your website and your social media pages.
 Many restaurateurs are going as far as asking staff to do the deliveries to save on costs.

 5. Virtual Vouchers

-You will want to take advantage of all forms of digital communication during difficult times where movement is restricted.
-From text message notifications and email newsletters to pop-up mobile app messages, the ways in which you can stay in touch with your customer base are endless.
+You want to take advantage of all forms of digital communication to keep in touch with your customers.
+From text message notifications and email newsletters to pop-up mobile app messages, there are many different ways.

 These means of communication are an excellent way to send audiences virtual vouchers with the hope that they will be used as soon as your venue can continue trading as normal.
-You can issue individuals with vouchers for discounts on meals or accommodation that they can use when you re-open or you can sell gift vouchers that can be redeemed at your eCommerce site.
+You can issue individuals with vouchers for discounts on meals/accommodation or you can sell gift vouchers that can be redeemed at your eCommerce site.

-This is just one additional way you can ensure that business starts to roll in again once doors can open as usual.
+This is just one additional way hospitality businesses can use technology to start rolling in again once doors can open as usual.

 6. Social Media

-Keep your posts positive during dire times and implement campaigns that will help you to engage new customers who are ready and waiting to visit your establishment as soon as restrictions have been removed.
+Make sure to keep your posts positive during those times.
+Implement campaigns that will help you to engage new customers who are ready and waiting to visit as soon as restrictions have been removed.

-By keeping your followers and fans informed, you can reassure them that their favourite venue will still be there waiting for them.
-And if you are one of the lucky ones who still get to operate during a pandemic, use social media to reassure your customers that you have put all of the necessary safety measures in place to guarantee their safety as well as the safety of your staff.
+Keep your followers and fans informed to reassure them that their favourite venue will still be there waiting for them.
+Use social media to reassure your customers that you have put all of the necessary safety measures in place and in line with current regulations.
 A little bit of peace of mind can go a long way.

-For more marketing support and insight into how you can keep your hospitality business afloat when the world is in a panic state, please do connect with us here at Stampede – we’ll provide you with time-saving technology that helps you succeed.
+Get in touch for more marketing support and insight into how you can keep your hospitality business afloat.
+We’ll provide you with time-saving hospitality technology that helps you succeed.